Wallenberg Academy Fellow

 He has also done in-depth work on Ghana, and has published on political clientelism, voting behavior and party alignment, as well as the workings of the Ghanaian legislature.
-He was the co-PI for a consortium research program involving five other institutions from Europe and Africa called "African Power and Politics" that runs from 2007 to 2012.
-He taught at Lund University, then Kent State University and University of Florida where is is s Associate Professor (on leave) in the Department of Political Science and the Center for African Studies, spent two years in Ghana as parliamentary advisor, and consults on a regular basis for donors in Africa.
+He taught at Lund University, then Kent State University and University of Florida where is is s Associate Professor (on leave) in the Department of Political Science, spent two years in Ghana as parliamentary advisor, and consults on a regular basis for donors in Africa.

 Sprängkullsgatan 19, 41123 Gothenburg